-Oversight of the remediation of South Bayfront Site A as required by the final RAP and the ongoing groundwater monitoring required by the RMP has been provided by DTSC.
+Oversight of the remediation of South Bayfront Site A as required by the final RAP and the ongoing groundwater monitoring required by the RMP has been provided by DTSC pursuant to a Voluntary Cleanup Agreement between DTSC and the former Redevelopment Agency that was entered into effective July 20, 1998, as amended on March 13, 2007.
 The environmental oversight agreement with DTSC constitutes an enforceable obligation of the Successor Agency pursuant to Sections 34171(d)(1)(C), 34171(d)(1)(E) 34171(d)(1)(F).
-Thus, for the ROPS 19-20 cycle and as reflected in ROPS line item 45, it is estimated that the Successor Agency will incur approximately \$20,000 for the reimbursement of DTSC's costs of oversight.
+Thus, for the ROPS 20-21 cycle and as reflected in ROPS line item 45, it is estimated that the Successor Agency will incur approximately \$20,000 for the reimbursement of DTSC's costs of oversight.

-B. South Bayfront Site B Remediation and Monitoring (ROPS Items 39, 40, 41, 121, 124)
+B. South Bayfront Site B Remediation and Monitoring (ROPS Items 39, 40, 41, 121)

-• Item 39: Cox Castle & Nicholson - Legal Services
+Item 39: Cox Castle & Nicholson - Legal Services

-• Item 40: Chevron USA/Union Oil Settlement
+• Item 40: Chevron USA/Union Oil Settlement Agreement &

-Agreement & Order
+Order